-The London Street Generating Station does not require a seasonal operation plan with respect to water levels and flows as the facility follows the TSW mandate year-round.
-However, the London Street Generating Station is operated to maintain an upstream water level between 199.64 m to 200.56 m, a difference of 0.92 m (92 cm).
-The water levels are related to a top of pier elevation currently determined to be 200.41 m.
+The Water Street Pumphouse does not require a seasonal operation plan with respect to water levels and flows as the facility follows the TSW mandate year-round.
+However, the Water Street Pumphouse is operated to maintain an upstream water level between 206.80 m and 207.72 m, a difference of 0.92 m (92 cm).
 The water levels within this range can vary daily depending on flow requirements from the TSW, operations upstream and downstream and weather conditions (i.e., frazil ice formation and drought conditions).
-Operational procedures are outlined in the Operating Manual, select sections of which have been included in the Scoping Report (Appendix A).
+Operational procedures are outlined in the Operating Manual, selected sections of which have been included in the Scoping Report (Appendix A).